 If you keep these goals in mind while creating your auto emergency kit, I think you will be pleased with the result.

 Emergency Devices & Tools

-I suggest at least 20-foot jumper cables, so you have more flexibility on how close the cars need to be positioned
+I suggest at least 20-foot jumper cables, so you have the most flexibility in positioning the cars